 - Pay close attention to avoid any inconsistencies between the email of a user in your Azure AD and the email used in an existing Bluebeam ID (BBID), which can be caused by things like name changes or adjustments to account information.
 As part of the onboarding process for Bluebeam single sign-on (SSO), we will send you a CSV file that lists your organization’s users who currently exist in our system, including those who may be active Bluebeam Studio users.
 For SSO, Bluebeam matches according to email address, which must match the legacy BBID contained in the files we send.

 Please let us know if you need assistance in matching any user email addresses.
 We can double-check the admin’s name/email with the Account Manager or consult the licensing system.

 Prepare for setup

-First, you’ll need to contact Technical Support to let us know you’ll be configuring SSO.
+First, contact Technical Support to let us know you’ll be configuring SSO.
 Once you’ve been added in our system, you’ll see a new option in accounts.bluebeam.com that will allow you to securely submit the necessary information.